Azure-Samples/iot-edge-complementary-code/csharp/edge/README.md

 The *image* key under the module *settings* can either contain a Docker container registry address and image tag (*mcr.microsoft.com/azureiotedge-simulated-temperature-sensor:1.0*) or a special placeholder in the format shown in the *CompressionModule* sample above.
 The Azure IoT Edge extension uses these special placeholders to determine which module containers need to be built locally in the solution.

 The *${MODULES.CompressionModule.debug}* placeholder indicates that the Azure IoT Edge extension should look for a *CompressionModule* subfolder folder in the *modules* folder of the solution.
-By convention, it loads the module metadata file (*module.json*) in that subfolder to determine which Dockerfile to build.
+It then loads the module metadata file (*module.json*) in the *CompressionModule* subfolder to determine which Dockerfile to build.
 Below is the module metadata file for the *CompressionModule*:

 ```json
 {